Website MidpenOpenSpace Midpeninsula Regional Open Space District

 - Excellent employee benefits, including medical, dental, vision, tuition reimbursement, and a retirement pension through California Public Employees Retirement System (CalPERS)

-Work Environment: Midpen offers a hybrid office/telecommute work schedule for this position.
-In addition to working in an office setting to complete project tasks and at various venues across the San Francisco Peninsula to present information at public meetings, the Senior Resource Management Specialist will often work in the field and hike steep terrain and wildland areas with poison oak and wildlife.
-Fieldwork will require driving District vehicles in remote areas on dirt roads, working in temperatures ranging from cold and blustery to hot and dry, and hiking in steep, mountainous terrain.
+Capital Project Managers will often work in the field and hike through steep terrain and wildland areas with poison oak and wildlife.
+Field work will require driving in remote areas on dirt roads, working in temperatures ranging from cold and blustery to hot and dry.
 Ideal candidates will be comfortable working in these types of field conditions, as well as in an office environment.

 Licenses & Certifications Required: Possession of a valid California Driver’s License.

-Benefits: Midpen provides an excellent benefits package including health, life & disability insurance as well as CalPERS pension.
+Benefits: The Open Space District provides an excellent benefits package including health, life & disability insurance as well as CalPERS pension.
 Please see the Benefits page on Midpen’s website for details.

-Open Until Filled.
-First Application Review is March 27, 2023.
-Applicants with the most relevant experience and qualifications suitable for the position will be contacted for an interview.
+Application deadline is June 11, 2023.
+Applicants with the most relevant experience and qualifications suitable for the position will be invited to interview.

 The following application items are required to be considered*: